suburbanpuma/nnsvs-spanish-support/README.md

 I (subpum) put this in here because even if it's my repository it's still DYVAUX's legal assets.
 Respect their work.
 ___

+# Spanish NNSVS Support

+Originally made by DYVAUX, this repository contains the files required to create a Spanish dataset for use in NNSVS.

+The phoneme set is loosely based on ARPABET (with some X-SAMPA influences) and has been carefully selected to be as intuitive for native speakers as possible.

+It includes the HED, dictionary files, and (in the future) phoneme references.

 ## Other:

 | Phoneme | X-SAMPA | Description               |